student-IH-labs-and-stuff/BER-DAFT-MAR21/Project/readme.md

-here is where you will discover helpful guides for the mid bootcamp project, and more
+here is where you will discover helpful guides for the mid bootcamp and final projects, example projects, and more